KamilMakiela/Python-SFA/README.md

 ## Development Status

-This package is under active development.
-The current implementation is based on a broader MATLAB stochastic-frontier and Bayesian model-averaging project, and further models and model-search procedures may be added in future releases.
+This package is under development.
+The current implementation is based on a broader MATLAB project for stochastic frontier and Bayesian model averaging.
+Additional features and model-search procedures will be added in future releases.

-References
+## References

 Jondrow, J., Knox Lovell, C.A., Materov, I.S. and Schmidt, P. (1982), “On the estimation of technical inefficiency in the stochastic frontier production function model”, Journal of Econometrics, Vol. 19 No. 2–3, pp. 233–238, doi: 10.1016/0304-4076(82)90004-5.

+Makieła, K. (2026).
+Model uncertainty under non-Gaussian errors: Bayesian model averaging and selection in stochastic frontier models.
+Forthcoming.